GoogleChromeLabs/shared-storage-demo/README.md

 ## Live demo

-Please visit [https://shared-storage-demo.web.app](https://shared-storage-demo.web.app) to see the demo.
+Visit [https://shared-storage-demo.web.app](https://shared-storage-demo.web.app) to see the demo.

 ## Enable the flag